 WHEREAS, Huber desires to (i) take by permanent release or assignment from ENA and (ii) release back to ENA on an annual basis, certain capacity ENA currently holds under that certain Transportation Service Agreement between ENA and El Paso Natural Gas Company (“El Paso”) dated May 1, 2001 (Contract No. ___________ ) (the “El Paso FT Agreement”) in order for ENA to meet its obligations under the Purchase Agreement; and

-WHEREAS, ENA and Huber desire to effect such assignments and capacity release in accordance with the terms and conditions of this Agreement.
+WHEREAS, ENA and Huber desire to effect such assignment and capacity release in accordance with the terms and conditions of this Agreement.

 NOW THEREFORE, in consideration of the mutual agreements contained herein, the receipt and sufficiency of which are hereby acknowledged by ENA and Huber, the parties hereby agree as follows: